Model Context Protocol (MCP) Tool Descriptions Are Smelly! Towards Improving AI Agent Efficiency with Augmented MCP Tool Descriptions: Methodology

 \subsubsection{Generation of the "Examples and Limitations" components}

-Although the FM improves most rubric components effectively, it cannot reliably infer realistic \textit{Examples} and the full set of \textit{Limitations} without access to execution context.
+Although the FM improves most rubric components effectively, it cannot reliably infer realistic Examples and the full set of Limitations without access to execution context.
 Generating these elements purely from prompts risks hallucination or factual inconsistency.
-To address this issue, we manually execute relevant tools to collect authentic usage traces.
+To address this issue, we collect execution traces from realistic tool usage and use these traces to ground the generation of examples and limitations.

-For each tool, we manually create a set of example tasks designed to encourage the FM to invoke the tool in realistic scenarios.
-We follow the general strategy used in prior work~\cite{qin2023toolllm}, with manually crafted task descriptions to align with the semantics of the original tool description.
-Each task is phrased in natural language and is passed to the FM through Claude Desktop~\cite{claude-desktop-mcp}, which supports MCP integration.
-The FM then decides which tool to call and provides the corresponding arguments.
+In our implementation, we use Claude Desktop~\cite{claude-desktop-mcp} with the Sonnet 4.5 model in two stages.
+First, we provide Claude Desktop with the tool description and input schema, without connecting to an actual MCP server, and prompt it to generate realistic natural-language tasks for the target tool.
+Second, we use a separate Claude Desktop interface configured as an MCP client with the corresponding MCP server connected.
+We then provide the generated task to this interface, allowing the FM to invoke the tool and complete the task through the MCP protocol.
+From the resulting interaction, we extract the tool-call arguments, tool responses, and execution outcomes as trace logs.
+Finally, we provide these trace logs back to the FM and instruct it to identify grounded examples and limitations based on the observed executions.

-To ensure coverage of both successful and failing behaviors, we generate at least two tasks per tool: (i) at least one task that should result in a successful tool execution and produce a valid response, (ii) at least one task that should result in an empty response or an error.
-Additionally, we generate more tasks to cover the edge cases (ranging from 1 to 3 depending on the complexity of the tools).
-As an illustrative example, for the \texttt{get\_historical\_stock\_prices} tool in the \texttt{yfinance} MCP server, we construct the following tasks:
+To ensure coverage of both successful and failing behaviors, we generate at least two tasks per tool: (i) at least one task that should result in a successful tool execution and produce a valid response, and (ii) at least one task that should result in an empty response or an error.
+Additionally, we generate more tasks to cover edge cases, ranging from 1 to 3 depending on the complexity of the tool.